tchungg/MGTC28-Group-Project/README.md

 <img width="664" alt="Screenshot 2023-11-27 at 12 42 03 AM" src="https://github.com/tchungg/MGTC28_Group_Project/assets/145488074/5693e6ac-2e28-4676-ad38-4e51ba925a0c">

-Based on the Total Sales and Trade Spend anaysis, our group decided to further investigate **Need State 3** for the folowing reasons:
+Based on the Total Sales and Trade Spend analysis, our group decided to further investigate **Need State 3** for the following reasons:

 - Need state 3 has the lowest total sales